ssaldner/pure3d/docs/architecture/DigitalScholarlyEditions.md

 The preliminary question is: *what does a DSE look like, once the concept has been made operational on the Pure3D infrastructure?* We do not know yet, but let's keep this question in mind when we review some of the more concrete challenges below.

 ## Data entangled with tools
 The fact that 3D Web Viewers play a crucial role in adding annotations means that research data becomes heavily entangled with the current technology of 3D viewers.
-The mixing up of data and tools is an anti-pattern in digital preservation.
+The mixing up of data and tools is an [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern) in digital preservation.
 But at the moment we do not have an alternative.
 In fact, in developing Pure3D we must try to mitigate the entanglement and suggest ways in which the annotation of 3D resources can be more independent of the choice of 3D Viewer.

-When all access to a DSE is channelled through a 3D viewer, which uses a heavy stack of hardware and software components, there is a real risk that in a few years it just does not work anymore that way.
+When all access to a DSE is channelled through a 3D viewer, which uses a long stack of hardware and software components, there is a real risk that in a few years it just does not work anymore that way.
 Either we must make sure that the current viewing experiences can be re-enacted later by emulation of existing viewers, or we must provide alternative ways to access annotated content.
-Note that the viewing of 3D models itself is the lesser problem: it is being standardized by the big players (the Khronos group) and coded into standard web technology.
+Note that the viewing of 3D models itself is the lesser problem: it is being standardized into the [glTF](https://www.khronos.org/gltf/) format by the big players (the [Khronos group](https://www.khronos.org)) and coded into standard web technology.
 But the annotation mechanisms are currently volatile: all viewers are very much work-in-progress with regards to annotations.

 ## Single versus multiple 3D datasets
 It is very likely that a subject of interest cannot be captured by a single 3D dataset.
 And if it could, it is likely that it is not practical.
 For example, if mine lamps are the subject of interest, it is possible to represent a collection of mine lamps in a single 3D set.
-But it is much more likely that a DSE on mine lamps contains 3D models of individual lamps, 3D models of spaces where they have been used, 3D models of locations where they have been collected, and so on.
+But it is much more likely that a DSE on mine lamps contains multiple 3D models: of individual lamps, of spaces where they have been used, of locations where they have been collected, and so on.
 Such a DSE also needs a narrative that binds all these models together.
 It must be able to take a reader from narrative to model, from model to other model, and from model back to other points in the narrative.

 ## Inside the viewer or outside the viewer?
-An enriched 3D dataset capable viewer can provide an immersive experience, once it is loaded in a capable 3D viewer.
+An enriched 3D dataset can provide an immersive experience, once it is loaded in a capable 3D viewer.
 So, can we define a DSE by means of the experience of 3D dataset(s) in a viewer?

 The first thing we bump into is: viewer dependence.
 If the immersive experience is the defining element of a DSE, then a DSE becomes heavily dependent on the choice of viewer.
 Different viewers give different experiences.
 Different versions of the same viewer give different experiences.
 If there is nothing else to a DSE, DSEs are very much in danger of getting obsolete in just a few years.

 There are other considerations as well:

 1. Reading: while the 3D viewers do offer immersive experiences, it remains to be seen what happens when the content of the annotations grows (note that annotations can contain whole rich-text articles).
 It may prove difficult to consume those annotations from within the viewer.
 Moreover, not all texts need to be read in the proximity of the 3D viewing experience.
 Interested readers will want to go back and forth between the world of hyperlinked text and the world of 3D scenes.
 Rather than locking readers up in a 3D scene, we should facilitate the jumping back and forth between the hyperlinked world of text and the immersive world of 3D scenes.
-1. Research practice: researchers do not exclusively want immersive experiences, although that *is* one of the selling points of 3D data in the first place.
+1. Research practice: researchers do not exclusively want immersive experiences, although that *is* undoubtedly one of the selling points of 3D data.
 They also engage in systematic analysis of data, and for that reason they may want to access the annotated material in other ways, outside the viewer.
 For example, they might want to do text-mining on the annotations across several DSEs.
 1. Authoring: the collective annotations form a body of writing that may need review before publishing.
 Changes must be made to the material, some of which will be systematic, across all annotations (e.g. spelling mistakes, naming conventions, layout conventions).
 Some of them will mean a major rearrangement of the material, where texts of different annotations get merged, or annotations split in different texts.
 This is very hard to do from within the 3D viewers.
 3D viewers are good in representing 3D models and providing anchor points, but they are very primitive in supporting the edit process of a family of texts.

 ## Provisional resolution